Upanayana: Background

 Upanayana became an elaborate ceremony, that includes rituals involving the family, the child and the teacher.
-A boy receives during this ceremony a sacred thread called Yajñopaveetam that he wears.
-The Yajñopavita ceremony announces that the child had entered into formal education.
+A boy receives during this ceremony a sacred thread called the yajnopavita to be worn.
+The yajnopavita ceremony announces that the child had entered into formal education.
 In the modern era, the Upanayana rite of passage is open to anyone at any age.
-Upanayana follows Vidyāraṃbhaṃ, the previous rite of passage.
-Vidyāraṃbhaṃ became an intermediary samskara following the evolution in writing and language.
-Vidyāraṃbhaṃ now marked the beginning of primary education or literacy while Upanayana went on to refer to spiritual education.
-Upanayana can also take place at the student's home for those who are home-schooled.
-Ceremonial bhiksha as one of the rituals during Upanayana became important, attaining sizeable proportions.
-The actual initiation occurred during the recitation of the Gayatri Mantra.
+The Upanayana follows the Vidyārambhaṃ, the previous rite of passage.
+Vidyārambhaṃ became an intermediary samskāra following the evolution in writing and language.
+Vidyārambhaṃ now marked the beginning of primary education or literacy while Upanayana went on to refer to spiritual education.
+The Upanayana can also take place at the student's home for those who are home-schooled.
+Ceremonial bhikṣa as one of the rituals during Upanayana became important, attaining sizeable proportions.
+The actual initiation occurred during the recitation of the Gāyatrī Mantra.
 The spiritual birth would take place four days after the initial Upanayana rituals.
 It was then that the last ritual was performed, the Medhajanana.
 The Samavartanam or convocation ritual marked the end of the course.
-The Upanayana became a permanent feature around the Upanisadic period.
+The Upanayana became a permanent feature around the Upaniṣad period.

-Attire includes a danda or staff and a mekhala or girdle.
+Attire includes a daṇḍa or staff and a mekhala or girdle.

 Age and varna

 In Hindu traditions, a human being is born at least twice—once at physical birth and second at intellectual birth through teacher's care.
-The first is marked through the Jatakarman rite of passage; the second is marked through Upanayanam or Vidyarambha rites of passage.
+The first is marked through the Jatakarman rite of passage; the second is marked through Upanayanam or Vidyārambha rites of passage.
 A sacred thread was given by the teacher during the initiation to school ceremony and was a symbolic reminder to the student of his purpose at school as well as a social marker of the student as someone who was born a second time (dvija, twice born).

-Many medieval era texts discuss Upanayana in the context of three of the four varnas (caste, class) — Brahmins, Kshatriyas and Vaishyas.
-The ceremony was typically performed at age eight among the Brahmins, at age 11 among the Kshatriyas, and age 12 among Vaishyas.
+Many medieval era texts discuss Upanayana in the context of three of the four varnas (caste, class) — Brāhmaṇas, Kṣatriyas and Vaiśyas.
+The ceremony was typically performed at age eight among the Brāhmaṇas, at age 11 among the Kṣatriyas, and age 12 among Vaiśyas.
 Apastamba Gryha Sutra (verse 1.1.1.27) places a maximum age limit of 24 for the Upanayana ceremony and start of formal education.
-However, Gautama Gryha Sutra and other ancient texts state that there is no age restriction and anyone of any age can undertake Upanayanam when they initiate their formal studies of the Vedas.
+However, Gautama Gṛyha Sūtra and other ancient texts state that there is no age restriction and anyone of any age can undertake Upanayanam when they initiate their formal studies of the Vedas.

-Several texts such as Sushruta Sutrasthana, however, also include the fourth varna, the Shudras, entering schools and the formal education process, stating that the Upanayana rite of passage was open to everyone.
+Śūdras, or the fourth varna, do not have the rite to the Vedic Upanayana or access to Vedas as their vidhi is not mentioned in any of the Dharmashastras.
+However, texts such as Sushruta Samhita & Dhanurveda prescribe a rite to be initiated for their education regarding these subjects alone.
+Agamas, particularly Kamika Agama allows Śūdras to wear the sacred thread & get initiated in the Shaiva Mantras.

 The large variation in age and changes to it over time was to accommodate for the diversity in society and between families.

-Vedic period texts such as the Baudhāyana Grihyasutra encouraged the three Varnas of society to undergo the Upanayana.
+Vedic period texts such as the Baudhāyana Gṛhyasūtra encouraged the three Varṇas of society to undergo the Upanayana.